Can I fly someplace on an overnight trip?

 Why do you rotate the aircraft between Chandler and Deer Valley airports?

-We rotate the four aircraft between Chandler and Deer Valley airports on a four-month schedule to equalize access to our various aircraft types between all of our members across the Valley.
+We rotate our aircraft between Chandler and Deer Valley airports on a four-month schedule to equalize access to our various aircraft types between all of our members across the Valley.

 You can see upcoming aircraft swaps on the Events page.